 - Stay with the person until professional help arrives.

-If someone overdoses on Xanax, they may experience mild to severe side effects.
-Even if a person experiences mild side effects, they should receive emergency medical attention for an overdose.
+If someone overdoses on Xanax, they may experience mild-to-severe side effects.
+Even if a person experiences mild side effects, they still need emergency medical attention.

 Symptoms of Xanax overdose may include: